prebid/Prebid.js/modules/weboramaRtdProvider.md

 | defaultProfile | Object | default value of the profile to be used when there are no response from contextual api (such as timeout)| Optional.
 Default is `{}` |
 | localStorageProfileKey| String | can be used to customize the local storage key | Optional |
 | enabled | Boolean| if false, will ignore this configuration| Default is `true` if this section is present|

+##### User Consent

+The WAM User-Centric configuration will check for user consent if gdpr applies.
+It will check for consent:

+* Vendor ID 284 (Weborama)
+* Purpose IDs: 1, 3 and 4

+If the user consent does not match such conditions, this module will not load, means we will not check for any data in local storage and the default profile will be ignored.

 #### Sfbx LiTE Site-Centric Configuration